Ezekiel-Zhao/vits/README.md

 *2023/Dec/5* \
 Pre-training part is almost complete.
 Tested on the LJ Speech dataset, the loss appears satisfactory.
 The fine-tuning and inference will be added soon.

+*2023/Dec/8* \
+Fine-tuning part is finished, the model is training, I will update the code very soon.